USS Oklahoma (BB-37): Final voyage

 In May 1947, a two-tug towing operation began to move the hull of Oklahoma from Pearl Harbor to San Francisco Bay.
-Due to arrive on Memorial Day, a delegation of nearly 500 Oklahomans led by Governor Roy J. Turner planned to visit and pay final respects to the ship.
+She was due to arrive on Memorial Day (26 May); a delegation of nearly 500 Oklahomans led by Governor Roy J. Turner planned to visit and pay final respects to the ship.

 Disaster struck on 17 May, when the ships entered a storm more than 500 mi from Hawaii.
 The tug Hercules put her searchlight on the former battleship, revealing that she had begun listing heavily.
 After radioing the naval base at Pearl Harbor, both tugs were instructed to turn around and head back to port.
 Without warning, Hercules was pulled back past Monarch, which was being dragged backwards at 15 kn.
 Oklahoma had begun to sink straight down, causing water to swamp the sterns of both tugs.

 Both tug skippers had fortunately loosened their cable drums connecting the 1400 ft tow lines to Oklahoma.
 As the battleship sank rapidly, the line from Monarch quickly played out, releasing the tug.
 However, Hercules' cables did not release until the last possible moment, leaving her tossing and pitching above the grave of the sunken Oklahoma.
 The battleship's exact location is unknown.

 Memorials and recovery of remains

 During dredging operations in 2006, the US Navy recovered a part of Oklahoma from the bottom of Pearl Harbor.
 The Navy believes it to be a portion of the port side rear fire control tower support mast.
 It was flown to Tinker Air Force Base then delivered to the Muskogee War Memorial Park in Muskogee, in 2010, where the 40 foot, 25000 lb, barnacle-encrusted mast section is now on permanent outdoor display.
-The ship's bell and two of her screws are at the Kirkpatrick Science Museum in Oklahoma City.
+The ship's bell, a screw and two of her anchors are at the Science Museum in Oklahoma City.
 Oklahoma's aft wheel is at the Oklahoma History Center in Oklahoma City.

 On 7 December 2007, the 66th anniversary of the attack on Pearl Harbor, a memorial for the 429 crew members who were killed in the attack was dedicated on Ford Island, just outside the entrance to where the battleship Missouri is docked as a museum.
 Missouri is moored where Oklahoma was moored when she was sunk.
 The USS Oklahoma memorial is part of Pearl Harbor National Memorial and is an arrangement of engraved black granite walls and white marble posts.
-Only 35 of the 429 sailors and Marines who died on Oklahoma were identified in the years following the attack.
-The remains of 394 unidentified sailors and Marines were first interred as unknowns in the Nu'uanu and Halawa cemeteries, but were all disinterred in 1947, in an unsuccessful attempt to identify more personnel.
-In 1950, all unidentified remains from Oklahoma were buried in 61 caskets in 45 graves at the National Memorial Cemetery of the Pacific.